By Dan Berger and Stephen Yale-Loehr

 3. Anyone with a valid visa stamp in their passport on June 24, 2020, and returning using that visa stamp

 4. Anyone with a valid travel document on June 24, 2020

 6. The spouse or minor child of a US citizen

 7. Anyone “whose entry would be in the national interest” as determined by the Secretary of State or the Secretary of Homeland Security

 8. Canadians, who are exempt from the visa requirement

 What are the gray areas?

 For #3, does this mean that the visa stamp has to be the same category?
 For example, could a new faculty member currently abroad with valid B-2 tourist visa on June 24, 2020 get an H-1B visa stamp over the summer and enter the United States in August to teach this fall?
 Or enter the United States in B status and change status to H-1B?
-There are issues with “intent on entry” with the change from B to H, but this strategy can be discussed if consular appointments are not available.
+The amended Proclamation makes it clear that the visa must be in the same category.
+So this strategy will not work.